Cologne Cathedral and the Rhine River at golden sunset

 Affiliate links — I earn a small commission at no extra cost to you.

 I lived 90 minutes from Cologne for two years before I finally went to Karneval.
-That was a mistake I will not repeat.
-Nothing in my experience of European festivals — not Oktoberfest, not La Tomatina, not the Running of the Bulls — matches the scale, the chaos, or the sheer communal joy of Cologne during the five days before Ash Wednesday.
+That was a mistake.
+Nothing in my experience of European festivals — not Oktoberfest, not La Tomatina, not the Running of the Bulls — matches the scale, the chaos, or the sheer communal joy of Cologne during the days before Ash Wednesday.

 The city stops.
 Banks close.
 Offices close.
-The streets fill with a million people in costume, and the Kölsch — served in those skinny 200ml glasses — flows continuously from Thursday morning until the following Tuesday night.
-It is extraordinary.
+The streets fill with people in costume, and the Kölsch flows continuously from Thursday morning until Tuesday night.
+It is extraordinary, but only if you show up understanding what you are walking into.

 What Is Karneval?

-Karneval (also spelled Carnival) is the Catholic tradition of feasting and revelry before Lent.
-In Cologne, it predates the city's cathedral — the tradition stretches back to the 13th century.
-The modern version begins officially on the 11th of November at 11:11am (the "fifth season"), but the main celebration runs for six days ending on Ash Wednesday.
+Karneval is the Catholic tradition of feasting and revelry before Lent.
+In Cologne, the tradition goes back centuries and becomes the defining civic event of the year.
+The modern season starts officially on 11 November at 11:11am, but the main public blowout runs across the six days before Ash Wednesday.

 Costume Strategy